sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 It is also possible to allow traffic from a *source/destination security group*.
 This is useful when the IP address range that you want to allow traffic in or out is already configured with an specific *security group* (such as an *RDS* database instance).
 This will make the rule definition more flexible as it will survive IP changes.

-Specifying a security group as a source for an inbound security rule can be done usin the following snippet:
+Specifying a security group as a source for an inbound security rule can be done using the following snippet:

 ```yaml
   SecurityGroup: